weaviate/weaviate/docs/en/use/running-weaviate.md

 - Releases can be found [here](https://github.com/creativesoftwarefdn/weaviate/releases).
 - Based on `tree/master` on Github
 - Runs with the latest open source Contextionary.
-More indepth information about the contextionary can be found [here](../contribute/contextionary.md).
+More in-depth information about the contextionary can be found [here](../contribute/contextionary.md).
-- Weaviate becomes available as HTTP service on port 8080 on `://{IP}/weaviate/v1/{COMMAND}`.
+- Weaviate becomes available as an HTTP service on port 8080 on `://{IP}/weaviate/v1/{COMMAND}`.
-- The Weaviate Playground becomes available as HTTP service on port 80 on `://{IP}`.
+- The Weaviate Playground becomes available as an HTTP service on port 80 on `://{IP}`.

 #### Running the latest unstable version